sleepyrob/java-project/README.md

-Project consisted in the implementation of a simple system for booking visits to a museum.
+The project consisted in the implementation of a simple system for booking visits to a museum.